 \subsubsection{Exchanged traffic over time}

 Fig. \ref{plot_exchangeTraffic} shows the traffic exchanged between a gateway and multiple UAVs over time, with a new UAV added every 100 seconds.
 Initially, for the first 100 seconds, only one UAV is connected to the gateway.
 At the 100-second mark, an additional UAV is introduced, resulting in two UAVs transmitting data to the gateway between 100 and 199 seconds.
-This pattern continues in subsequent intervals, with an additional UAV being added every 100 seconds.
-The goal of this experiment is to demonstrate how the architecture manages connectivity and traffic of multiple UAVs under a single gateway.
+This pattern continues in subsequent intervals, adding UAV every 100 seconds.
+This experiment aims to demonstrate how the architecture manages the connectivity and traffic of multiple UAVs under a single gateway.

-In this setup, the UAVs and gateway are connected in a mesh network.
-Each UAV transmits two ROS topics: global position and orientation, and the battery's remaining voltage.
+The UAVs and gateway are connected in a mesh network in this setup.
+Each UAV transmits two ROS topics: global position and orientation and the battery's remaining voltage.
 We tested two different sending frequencies for each topic: 3 Hz and 6 Hz.

-The figure clearly demonstrates that the architecture efficiently handles the data traffic generated by multiple UAVs in a mesh topology.
+The figure demonstrates that the architecture efficiently handles the data traffic generated by multiple UAVs in a mesh topology.
 At each 100-second interval, there is a noticeable spike in traffic, signaling the addition of a new UAV to the network.
 These spikes indicate the extra traffic required to establish a mesh connection with the gateway within the multiple master ROS framework, in addition to regular topic sharing.